 Worse, if it could be this, it could be something else.
 “If this happened to me,” I wrote while the evidence on my body was that it had, “then it can happen to me, and if this can happen, so can anything.
 How can I live with this; what will it mean?
 I liked better a way of life that assumed that nothing bad would occur.”
 Since anything could happen, I was at first afraid of everything.
 I could not drive for fear of accidents; I could not walk even on sidewalks for fear of people coming up behind me; I could not concentrate on a friend’s conversation in a restaurant when another diner brushed by our table on his way to the men’s room.

 I suppose there are worse ways to lose innocence than attempted rape and successful assault and battery.
 In war and torture, people suffer repeatedly, without a chance to heal.
 And I have healed, though the scars are still painful.
 I drive all the time, but I cannot seek solitude in nature, once a central pleasure of my life.
-I remained afraid for years afterwards, when I walked by myself on any but the most crowded city sidewalks; even now, a jogger coming from behind on an asphalted trail will give me an adrenaline rush.
+I remained afraid for years afterwards, when I walked by myself on any but the most crowded city sidewalks; for at least a decade, a jogger coming from behind on an asphalted trail would give me an adrenaline rush.
 And it took me years to integrate constant fear into my personality.
 I didn’t know how to live, knowing that bad things happen, yet not wanting to exist in a cage, confined for my own protection.

 During the summer of Sergeant Preston I thought a lot about fear, backpacking in woods where grizzly bears lived.
 Precautions can be taken to keep from encountering them.
 My friend and I were careful not to eat in our tent, but we stopped short of a practice some hikers have, tying bells to their packs so bears can hear them coming.
 I considered this at length, walking for hours every day.
 You may meet a mugger while visiting Manhattan, I decided, and you may meet a bear while visiting the northern woods.
 Either place presents risks.
 But if you hang a bell on yourself, you have to listen to it all day.
 You will never hear the birds or the wind, and you will be reminded constantly of the possibility of bear attack.
 You will have framed your life with the fear of bears.